UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Setup.md

 >  :warning: The display may not work after RT kernel, so we are reverting back to non-RT, as we need a display driver to use a certain library.
 >
 > [2022 Dec.
 09, reflashing jetson back to default non-RT]
+>
+> :notebook: RT Display fix solution at cross compile time: as mentioned in step 2.1.1.(B) step #9

 ### 2.1.1 Build custom kernel from source:

+- Plan-A should be perform before Step 1
+- Plan-B can be performed after Step 1
+- After switching to RT, you need to recompile: pcan,

+#### 2.1.1.(A) Build on Host PC:

+- Please refer Logbook on Jetson Setup (May be outdated, so do it jointly with Plan-B descriptions)

+#### 2.1.1.(B) Build Locally on Jetson:

 1. Create Driver Directories, so we can download any other drivers here